cmusatyalab/sec19-scalable-edge-native-applications/README.md

 # in case worker containers are not removed cleanly:
 # docker rm -f $(docker ps --filter 'name=rmexp-mc-*' -a -q)
 ```
+TODO:
-TODO: in harness.py update cpu_quota and num (scheduler)
+* in harness.py update cpu_quota and num (scheduler)
+* make sure the client is sending right resolution of video streams